 The blind spot is a natural phenomenon at the origin of sight and a metaphor for forms of cultural, psychological, social and environmental blindness.
 This collection of original essays, artworks, writings and resources responds to a wider Blind Spot artistic research project (2016-2020) initiated at the Norwegian Theatre Academy.
 It features contributions from Ric Allsopp, Irving Finkel, Karen Kipphoff, Kiran Kumar, Ageliki Lefkaditou, Nigel Llewellyn, Kevin Mount, Alice Oswald, Theron Schmidt, Sophie Sleigh-Johnson, Henrik Treimo and Britta Wirthmüller.

 The publication forms part of the Performance Research Books series, ‘Thinking Through Performance’.

 Blind Spot: Staring down the void is in two parts contained in a slipcase.
 Part 1 is a reference pamphlet with an editorial introduction, a catalogue of artworks, an overview of the parent research project and notes on contributors.
 It also includes a list of the references to Ric Allsopp’s introductions to the five sections of Part 2.
 Part 2 is a concertina-bound book of commissioned essays on the theme of the blind spot, with artworks by Karen Kipphoff.
-The design and layout of Part 2 enable two panoramic spreads to open out across the three rector and two verso sections of the concertina binding.
+The design and layout of Part 2 enable two panoramic spreads to open out across the three recto and two verso sections of the concertina binding.
 As a standalone, Part 1 can be read as a map to Part 2.